 Ric’O’Shea has now won ten UK Squib titles with Batt sails, while Alan Johnson and Dick Batt have each taken the title twice.

 2016 Squib success

 Congratulations to Cian and Finbar O’Regan on their fine victory in the 2016 Squib Irish Nationals.
 Perfect conditions met the 20-strong fleet for this postponed event, with local boat ‘Fagin’ running out a clear winner on points.
 Colm Dunne and Fiona Ward won the South Coast champs at Glandore in ‘Allegro’.
 Even more recently Sam Lyness and Erk Hayes, sailing “The Worm” won the 2016 season-closing Inlands in Dromineer, with Gordon Pattison and Ross Nolan as very close runners-up in QuickstepIII, both boats using Batt sails

 Earlier in the summer Squib 139, ‘Inshallah’, took David Eccles and Phill Hutchison to the 2016 N.I.
 Squib title in Killyleagh.
 This Batt Sails-sponsored event was largely a light-wind affair.
 This made it a clean sweep for Batt sails in the key Irish events last year.

 Congratulations also to Alan Johnson and Dave Garlick for a fine performance at the 2016 UK Squib Nationals in Weymouth, adding a second overall to an enviable record which includes several UK Squib National Championships titles.

 As ever, Batt sails continue to win on a regular basis on both sides of the Irish Sea.
-‘Batt’ sails have been used to win all but two of the past sixteen UK Squib National Championships.
+‘Batt’ sails have been used to win all but two of the past seventeen UK Squib National Championships.
 An exceptional record by any standard.